John Eager

-John Eager (1782–1853?) was an English organist.
+John Eager (1782–1853) was an English organist who taught the pianoforte by a controversial system designed by Johann Bernhard Logier making use of the chiroplast, a teaching instrument.
+This system was one of the first to allow the teaching of a large number of students at once, and was heavily criticized by conservative musicians, at least partly out of a fear of the creation of a central teaching institution, which would rob them of pupils.
+Between 1803 and 1833, he taught music in Yarmouth, England.

 Early life

 Eager was born in 1782 in Norwich, where his father was a manufacturer of musical instruments.
-He learned the rudiments of music from his father, and made such progress that at the age of twelve he attracted the notice of the Duke of Dorset, who took him to Knowle as a page.
-Here he improved his education in the fine library, and probably acquired skill upon the violin, of which the duke was an amateur.
-Towards the end of the century his patron became insane, and Eager, for whose support no provision had been made, ran away to Yarmouth, where he proceeded to set up as a teacher of music.
+He learned the basics of music from his father, and progressed so quickly that at twelve he attracted the attention of the Duke of Dorset, who took him to Knowle as a page.
+At Knowle took advantage of the library to educated himself, and likely also acquired skill upon the violin, at which the duke was an amateur.
+Towards the end of the century the duke became insane, and Eager, for whose support no provision had been made, ran away to Yarmouth, where he began teaching music.
 Soon afterwards he married Miss Barnby, a lady of good fortune, and in October 1803 was appointed organist to the corporation of Yarmouth on the death of John Roope.